-15 What form of acquisition vehicle is typically used in connection with a real-estate business combination, and does the form vary depending on structuring alternatives or structure of the target company?
+15 What form of acquisition vehicle is typically used in connection with a real estate business combination, and does the form vary depending on structuring alternatives or structure of the target company?

-If an adequate acquisition vehicle already exists in a real estate-related business combination (eg, a corporation, limited liability company, general partnership, limited partnership, association or foundation), it is usually used as-is.
+If an adequate acquisition vehicle already exists in a real estate-related business combination (eg, a corporation, limited liability company, general partnership, limited partnership, association or foundation), it will usually be used.
 Otherwise, a corporation is usually formed.
-Under a few (older) double tax treaties, a foreign acquisition vehicle can be beneficial in view of a future share deal exit.
+Under a few older double tax treaties, a foreign acquisition vehicle can be beneficial in view of a future share deal exit.